SuraniHarsh/Express_MongoDB_Rest_API/README.md

 ## Project Overview

 The project is structured to provide a seamless API experience.
 I've utilized Express to establish a server, handle routing, and execute various CRUD operations.
-To ensure smooth communication with the API, I've incorporated Thunder Client, a Visual Studio Code extension, for efficient testing.
+To ensure smooth communication with the API.

 ## Features